Collection inventory

 Auburn and the surrounding regions of New York State were noted for their progressive attitudes towards penal systems.
 Special Collections Research Center is also the repository of the papers of several prison reformers, notably Thomas Mott Osborne.

-Several books on the murder and trial were published and are in either the Rare Books or general (circulating) collection; please refer to the Classic Catalog and search on "Freeman, William, 1824-1847" to locate these items.
+Several books on the murder and trial were published and are in either the Rare Books or general (circulating) collection; please refer to Libraries Search and search on "Freeman, William, 1824-1847" to locate these items.

 Subject Headings